toluLikesToCode/poly-state/docs-development(ignore these for now)/dev-workflow-guide(gpt).md

 npm install /path/to/new-package.tgz
 ```

-This workflow ensures you can efficiently develop and test your Universal Store package while
+This workflow ensures you can efficiently develop and test your Open Store package while maintaining
-maintaining high quality and production readiness.
+high quality and production readiness.